Skip to content

 1. Use checkboxes to select individual users.

-2. Combine multiple filters (e.g., Group = Onboarding + Role = Member + Not assigned to = Objection Handling) to build a very targeted list.
+2. Combine multiple filters (e.g., Team = Onboarding + Role = Member + Not assigned to = Objection Handling) to build a very targeted list.

 3. You can select as many people as you need for a single assignment.